hdmzz/saas-starter/README.md

 1. Go to the Stripe Dashboard and create a new webhook for your production environment.
 2. Set the endpoint URL to your production API route (e.g., `https://yourdomain.com/api/stripe/webhook`).
-3. Select the events you want to listen for (e.g., `checkout.session.completed`, `customer.subscription.updated`).
+3. Select the events you  to wantlisten for (e.g., `checkout.session.completed`, `customer.subscription.updated`).

 ### Deploy to Vercel